AnikuHere/csx3/README.md

 # Who is the developer? 👩‍💻

-The owner is DeniusG (me!), the person behind the Velarium Team (Owner of this project).
+The owner is Raven and Me (DeniusG).
+I'm the founder of UQ and Raven is the owner of Pointware Studios